sophiacarlone/carlone-capstone/src/Apr23/Logs.md

 its not the cable
-took out all comments, but that shouldnt work its so fucking slow it has a destination host unreachable
+took out all comments, but that shouldnt work its so fucking slow it has a `destination host unreachable` result

 Scar — 04/13/2023 9:33 PM
 Hydra has no route to jesabelle but one to google.
-It can download updates need to check if it is getting it from mirror, I suspect not tho because it could not reach mirror before I keep getting a connection time out
+It can download updates need to check if it is getting it <b>(packages)</b> from mirror, I suspect not tho because it could not reach mirror before I keep getting a connection time out

 Scar — 04/13/2023 9:42 PM
-ssh hydra
+`ssh hydra`
-ssh: connect to host 128.153.145.42 port 13699: Connection timed out before, I went into the nftables for our firewall and saw that there was a hold poked, but for port 13699 on hydra, while hydra was still on the default of port 22
+`ssh: connect to host 128.153.145.42 port 13699: Connection timed out` before, I went into the nftables for our firewall and saw that there was a hole poked, but for port 13699 on hydra, while hydra was still on the default of port 22

-going to man ssh on hydra shows where the config files are and that is where you can see in the sshd.config what port is is set at
+going to `man ssh` on hydra shows where the config files are and that is where you can see in the `sshd.config` what port is is set at

 Scar — 04/13/2023 9:50 PM
 I upgraded hydra, it restarted some services
-I got traceroute on hydra and it seemed to be able to connect to everything in one hop I was able to ssh into ziltoid from hydra lets see, next steps is to try and get to hydra again. if not, this might be a firewall problem afterall
+I got `traceroute`` on hydra and it seemed to be able to connect to everything in one hop I was able to ssh into ziltoid from hydra lets see, next steps is to try and get to hydra again. if not, this might be a firewall problem afterall

 Scar — 04/17/2023 6:37 PM
-tail -f /var/log/syslog
-so I looked at hydra again to see why I cant ssh i was with another lab director: Peter
+`tail -f /var/log/syslog` <b>(A new comman learned to output the end of syslog and keep it refreshing)</b> so I looked at hydra again to see why I cant ssh i was with another lab member: Peter

 Scar — 04/17/2023 6:45 PM
 he told me about syslog, and apparently tail has a option called -f that means to constantly refresh